Related: LaTeX with GitLab/GitHub and Dropbox PDF sharing

-The examples show Gitlab but of course work equally well with Github/Bitbucket/etc. I use Gitlab because of unlimited free repos.
+The examples show GitLab but of course work equally well with GitHub/Bitbucket/etc. I use GitLab because of unlimited free private repos.

 Do not simply drag and drop your LaTeX directory into Dropbox–you will get syncing errors!

 Git is designed to make simultaneous pushes to multiple remote masters.
 You could backup to several sources at once.
 Here’s a simple case of using LaTeX with Dropbox as backup to GitHub/GitLab.
 The same process can be used with OneDrive or Google Drive with their syncing clients installed.

 - LaTeX document connected to a GitLab repo, cloned to your computer.
 Backup your LaTeX document folder somewhere else now as a precaution.

 git push it will go to both simultaneously.

 origin https://gitlab.com/username/MyDiss (fetch) origin https://gitlab.com/username/MyDiss (push)